 If you need the assistance of our Audio/Visual or Video Production Teams, please make arrangements ahead of time as requests may not be as easy as you think due to the specialized equipment that we use.

-We request that any media that you need to use for Saturday services be emailed to us at dobson.joshua@gmail.com and tevinyoung48@yahoo.com by Thursday at 5pm.
+We request that any media that you need to use for Saturday services be emailed to us at dobson.joshua@gmail.com by Thursday at 5pm.

 Please review the following table for requirements and restrictions of media content requests for Saturday services.